The building is not for sale, but if you are interested in leasing it in 2018, please contact Jane Nicholson at:

 Creating the Store – Mrs. Nicholson Home

-The store — selling vintage home décor — opened in early July of 2012 after a six-month renovation of the little building at 212 St George Street.
-The pictures show how the Mrs. Nicholson Inc. team transformed what was originally the back storage shed of Beeler’s Hardware into a bright and snappy storefront with a lovely front garden instead of a parking lot.
+Our vintage home decor store, open from July 2012 to September of 2017, began life as the back storage shed of Beemer’s Hardware.
+The following pictures show how the Mrs. Nicholson Inc. team transformed it into a bright and snappy storefront with a lovely front garden instead of a parking lot.

 A Little History